hoxxep/astro-broken-link-checker/README.md

 # Astro Broken Links Checker

-An Astro integration that checks for broken links in your website during development and build time.
+An Astro integration that checks for broken links in your website during static build.
 It logs any broken links to the console and writes them to a file, grouping them by the document in which they occur.

 ## Features